tymyrddin/scripts-webapp/README.md

 # Reomais

 (Web) Application hacking scripts.

+## Requirements

+* [A small pentesting lab](https://github.com/tymyrddin/ymrir/wiki/pentesting-lab.md) with Kali, Windows 10 and [metasploitable](https://information.rapid7.com/metasploitable-download.html) (virtual) machines.
+Host was an Ubuntu 20.04.
+* Python 3
+* The scripts have defaults set for our lab.
+If you wish to run these, change the defaults to your context or provide argumants.

+## Scripts

 All scripts start generic and intend to be [expandable to various specific scenarios](https://github.com/tymyrddin/reomais/wiki).

 - [ ] [Mapping](mapping)       <= in progress
 - [ ] [Guessing logins](guessing)